 - Control: 91

 Quite bouncy, using 1.8 sponge thickness (because higher sponge-like 2.3 or max are too fast).
-Around 40-45 degrees hardness, in my opinion, it is quite sensitive to incoming spin…. so as I said already not for a beginner, can suit well an amateur player that plays for a couple of years even if he never trained with a coach just like me🤩 I am using it on a Yasaka Sweden extra and I love it!!!
+Around 40-45 degrees hardness, in my opinion, is quite sensitive to incoming spin.
+So, as I said already, not for a beginner, can suit an amateur player that plays for a couple of years even if he never trained with a coach just like me🤩 I am using it on a Yasaka Sweden extra and I love it!!!

 “Mark V with more speed and spin.
 Very balanced rubber.
 Good for looping.
 10% more spin than Rigan standard but 10% less speed.”

 Yasaka Mark V M2 has the highest possible speed with greater thickness.
 It is available in the market in black and red colors only, and the thickness is increased; at 2.0, the hard outer sheet and sponges.